MGensheimer/seneca-tutor/README.md

 Runs locally in a web browser using Flask and the Anthropic API.

+## Features

+- Uses Claude 3.5 Sonnet model
+- The AI continuously updates the lesson plan based on progress and how the student is doing, and remembers it between sessions

 ## Prerequisites

 - Anthropic API key (set ANTHROPIC_API_KEY environment variable or put it in a .env file)